squidish/ConnectZ/README.md

 Python version 3 required.
 To run use `python3 connectz.py tests/Input.txt >> Results.txt`

-Diagnostics will be output to Diagnostics.txt
+Diagnostics will be output to Diagnostics.txt.

 # Input format